 If you can obtain accurate bearings from two locations separated by a suitable distance, the technique of triangulation will give the expected location of the transmitter.
 The intersection of the lines of bearing from each location provides a fix.
 Triangulation accuracy is greatest when stations are located such that their bearings intersect at right angles.
-Accuracy is poor when the angle between bearings approaches 0° or 180° .
+Accuracy is poor when i°.
+Add three or more locations reduces the uncertr bear-tainty.
+A good way to show the probable or 180°.

-There is always uncertainty in the fixes obtained by triangulation due to equipment limitations, propagation effects and measurement errors.
-Obtaining bearings from three or more locations reduces the uncertainty.
-A good way to show the probable area of the transmitter on the triangulation map is to draw bearings as a narrow sector instead of as a single line.
+area of the transmitter on the triangulation map is to draw bearings as a narrow sector instead of as a single line.
 Sector width represents the amount of bearing uncertainty.
 Fig 13.42 shows a portion of a map marked in this manner.
-Note how the bearing from Site 3 has narrowed down the probable area of the transmitter position.
+Note how the bearthe angle between bearings approaches 0° obtained by triangulation due to equipment limitations, propagation effects and measurement errors.
+Obtaining bearings from ing from Site 3 has narrowed down the probable area of the transmitter position.